oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6022_size/110_mm_id_170_mm_od_28_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6022 Size 110 mm Id 170 mm Od 28 mm Depth
+# Hardware Bearing 6000 Series 6022 Size 110 mm ID 170 mm OD 28 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base